-If you are new pet owner then potty training your dog should be at the top of your to do list.
+If you are new pet owner, potty training your dog should be at the top of your To Do list.
 Especially if you don’t want your entire house smelling like a porta potty.
 Cleaning up your dog’s #1 and #2 business is a fact of life.
 But what if your adorable pup is also stubborn and refuses to take it outside?
 Well, we have a few tips from our friends at ehow just for you!
 With love and patience your dog will soon be doing his business outdoors instead of on your newly polished wood floors or soiling your carpet.

 2. Potty Training Pads are Lifesavers!
 Place newspapers on a large part of the floor in her area and place a potty training pad in the middle.
 These pads are treated with pheromones that tell your dog to “go here.”
 Make a separate feeding area, preferably outside for now, although you must provide fresh water for your dog at least once per hour.

 3. Devise a feeding and napping schedule.
 Stubborn dogs are often used to eating and napping on their own schedule, which leads to them assuming they can do whatever they like, whenever they choose.
 Puppies need to eat at least 3 times a day; older dogs should have two mealtimes.
 Until your dog is housebroken, his napping and overnight sleep times must be carefully controlled, as well.

 4. Potty Break Immediately After Nap & Meal time.
 Take your dog to the newspaper or outside (preferably) to eliminate immediately after she wakes up from a nap or as soon as she finishes eating.
 The younger your dog is, the more important it is to move her quickly after these two activities to her elimination spot.
 This is where patience and consistency come in.
 Stay with your dog, either in the yard or while on leash and tell him, “Go potty.”
 Allow her to sniff the ground and walk about until she goes.